robier/dokman/README.md

     - `services/ports` - houses only yaml files that opens local ports
 - `env` - helper script for building, upping, downing etc. docker containers
 - `enter` - helper script for entering container or running some arbitrary command on running container
+- `install` - helper script for installing your project (in this file you have access to bunch of bash helpers)

 Updating
 --------